rystsov/mongodb-transaction-example/README.md

 This repository contains a program that uses those abilities and this document describes the algorithm if you want to implement it on your own.

+<b>Durability is provided as long as the storage provides it, in case of MongoDB that means that journaling must
+be turned on.</b>

 *My language of choice is Java, so sorry if you were expecting something else.
 Also English is not my native so this text might be full of grammar errors*